pmeran/neuriteX/README.md

 `ord`	order for Savitzky-Golay noise reduction<br />
 `t`	number of peak pixels to be selected randomly for image analysis<br /><br />
 - **1.4&nbsp;&nbsp;Image segmentation**<br />
-Generate neurite integrity score<br /><br />
+Generation of neurite integrity score<br /><br />
 Function:<br />
 `D = nX_segmentation (imgC, img_file, ptUL=(10,10), eH=100, extF=3, win=3, ord=2, t=100000)`<br /><br />
-Function `nX_segmentation()` is largely identical to function `nX_segmentation_test()`, with the difference that the former does not return `stack` (a stack of images representing processing intermediates). `nX_segmentation()` is faster and is used for batch processing.<br />
+Function `nX_segmentation()` is largely identical to function `nX_segmentation_test()`, with the difference that the former does not return variable `stack` (a stack of images representing processing intermediates). `nX_segmentation()` is faster and is used for batch processing.<br />
 <br /><br />

 ## 2. Batch processing of multiple images

 **Summary**<br />
-Neurodegeneration experiments require comparison of multiple conditions set up in multiplicates.
-We therefore implemented processing of images in batch mode, and provide both code and sample images for a batch analysis test run.<br />
+Neurodegeneration experiments compare multiple conditions set up in multiplicates over time, and therefore require analysis of large image numbers in batch mode.
+We provide both code and sample images for a batch analysis test run.<br />
-Folder `img_ori` contains sample images from a neurodegeneration experiment involving axotomy.
+Folder `img_ori` contains sample images from a neurodegeneration experiment using axotomy.
 The provided images represent two conditions ('uncut', 'cut'), 3 scenes (i.e. imaging areas) per condition, and 7 acquisition time points for each scene, resulting in a total of 2 * 3 * 7 = 42 images.
 Spreadsheet `df_excel.xlsx` lists all images and their relation to scenes, conditions, and time points.
-Since the spreadsheet can get quite complex for larger experiments, and is an integral part for creating charts, it should be generated programmatically, as shown (code section `Create excel spreadsheet` in file `neuriteX.py`).<br /><br />
+Since the spreadsheet can get quite complex for larger experiments, and is an integral part for creating charts (described below), it should be generated programmatically, as shown (code section `Create excel spreadsheet` in file `neuriteX.py`).<br /><br />
-Code for batch image processing is structured into the following two sections, which should be run sequentially:<br />
+Code for batch image processing is structured into the following two sections:<br />
 - **2.1&nbsp;&nbsp;Batch processing - image correction**<br />
 - **2.2&nbsp;&nbsp;Batch processing - image segmentation**